 CDBG-MIT Stakeholder Participation Registrants

 Type of Registrant # of Registrants

 Federal and State Governmental Agency 22

 Municipal Government 13

 Non-Governmental Organization 39

 Private, For-Profit Organization 38

-Quasi-Government Organization 1

-Resident of Puerto Rico (Private Citizen) 64

-Total 177

 Stakeholder engagement was a robust campaign to engage federal, state, municipal, and NGO participants.
 PRDOH provided information briefings early in the planning process and again once research concluded and the results of the Risk Assessment were made available to the public.
 During this time, PRDOH also held a series of roundtable discussions.